Economy of Uruguay: Telecommunications

 Despite having poor levels of investment in the fixed-line sector, the small size of Uruguay's population has enabled them to attain one of the highest telecommunication density levels in South America.
 The teledensity was already the second highest in the continent in the 1990s (after French Guiana) and the highest in 2001.
 Reaching a peak of 162.077 in 2014, the density declined in subsequent years, yet it was still 136.921 as of 2021.
 Mobile penetration was the second highest in Latin America (after Panama) as of 2022.
 Furthermore, the country already achieved a 100% digitalization of main lines by 1999.

 The telecommunications sector is partially under a state monopoly through the public company ANTEL, including a monopoly on landline telephony.
 While this sector was privatized in many Latin American countries during the 1990s, Uruguay managed to keep telecommunications in public hands, partially under pressure from popular opinion through referendums.
 However, steps have been made to introduce liberalization and to allow for the entry of more private firms into the cellular sector.
 In 2022, under Luis Lacalle Pou, Uruguay authorized five cable companies into the fixed broadband internet sector.

-Travel and tourism
+Tourism

 In 2013, travel and tourism accounted for 9.4% of the country's GDP.
 Their tourist industry is mainly characterized for attracting visitors from neighboring countries.
 Currently Uruguay's major attraction is the interior, particularly located in the region around Punta del Este.